filecoin-project/cpp-filecoin/README.md

 ## Your new Filecoin network start

-To run a new filecoin network, you should run at least one node, and a miner (miners are representation of the network power, so more miners connected and sealed, more power your network will have).
-In this guide we will consider network of two nodes and two miners(genesis and common ones)
+To run a new filecoin network, you should run at least one node, and a miner (miners are a representation of the network power, so the more miners connected and sealed, the more power your network will have).
+In this guide, we will consider a network of two nodes and two miners(genesis and common ones)

 1. To run the first node you will need to generate a new genesis file which will be an initial instruction for all new connected nodes.
    This can be done with lotus-seed tools:
    - Clone  [lotus repository](https://github.com/filecoin-project/lotus "lotus project")

-   - build lotus-seed with `$make lotus-seed` or `make debug` - for debug version initiation, or `make 2k` for version with 2 KiB sector size  or `make interopnet` for interopnet version.
+   - build lotus-seed with `$make lotus-seed` or `make debug` - for debug version initiation, or `make 2k` for a version with 2 KiB sector size  or `make interopnet` for interopnet version.

    - Generate genesis and preseal.
-Ensure lotus-seed was build in previous step and run script node `$genesis.js DIR 1` to generate genesis. `DIR` - directory where genesis and presealed sectors will be generated, 1 - number of sectors for miner.
-In case your lotus executables lay in custom directory or script can not find them, you can link lotus target with `LOTUS=/<path to your lotus executable>/lotus node genesis.js <directory where results wil be> <sealing sectors upper bound>`
+Ensure lotus-seed was built in the previous step and run script node `$genesis.js DIR 1` to generate genesis. `DIR` - directory where genesis and presealed sectors will be generated, 1 - number of sectors for a miner.
+In case your lotus executables lay in a custom directory or script can not find them, you can link lotus target with `LOTUS=/<path to your lotus executable>/lotus node genesis.js <directory where results will be> <sealing sectors upper bound>`

 2. Run your node-1 with new genesis file as it was done in chapter **Fuhon node establishing**